We have implemented PIM-DM specification (RFC3973).

 In order to start the protocol you first need to explicitly start it.
 This will start a daemon process, which will be running in the background.
 The command is the following:

-sudo pim-dm -start
+sudo pim-dm -instances

 After starting the protocol process you can enable the protocol in specific interfaces.
 You need to specify which interfaces will have IGMP enabled and which interfaces will have PIM-DM enabled.

 To enable PIM-DM without State-Refresh, in a given interface, you need to run the following command:

 sudo pim-dm -ai INTERFACE_NAME [-4 | -6] [-mvrf MULTICAST_TABLE_ID]

 To enable PIM-DM with State-Refresh, in a given interface, you need to run the following command:

 sudo pim-dm -aisf INTERFACE_NAME [-4 | -6] [-mvrf MULTICAST_TABLE_ID]